 Crystal meth is a central nervous system stimulant with a structure similar to that of amphetamines.
 It belongs to the Schedule II category of drugs because of its huge potential for abuse.

 In the United States, most crystal meth drugs come from either domestic or international laboratories.
 However, it is possible to manufacture these drugs in small laboratories.
 If production is done this way, it may pose hazard to the environment and put the lives of people working in the labs and the neighborhood at risk.

 Crystal meth addiction is extremely dangerous.
 Think about the real harm that crystal meth can inflict on your body and mind.
 If you are unfortunately caught in the grips of crystal meth addiction, help is available.
 Depending on your goal, you can enroll in either an inpatient or outpatient addiction treatment program.
 The longer you stay in an inpatient facility, the greater your prospect for recovery is.
-If you are considering or actively seeking treatment for your crystal meth addiction, call our helpline at 1-800-928-9139 or fill out our brief contact form so we can refer you to a reliable treatment center.
+If you are considering or actively seeking treatment for your crystal meth addiction, call our helpline at 1-888-287-0471 Who Answers? or fill out our brief contact form so we can refer you to a reliable treatment center.